devopness/devopness/docs/servers/add-azure-server.md

 ---
-title: Add a Server to Azure
+title: Add a Server to Microsoft Azure
 intro: Devopness allows you to provision a server on Azure Resource Manager (RM) and manage it through Devopness.
 links:
     overview: